bodrick/awesome/TOPICS.md

 ## miscellaneous

-*   [KristofferStrube/EditorConfigWizard](https://github.com/KristofferStrube/EditorConfigWizard) - A Wizard for reating and editing EditorConfig files.
+*   [KristofferStrube/EditorConfigWizard](https://github.com/KristofferStrube/EditorConfigWizard) - A Wizard for creating and editing EditorConfig files.
 *   [themotleyfool/SlimJim](https://github.com/themotleyfool/SlimJim) - Visual Studio solution file generator.
 Generates solution file based on a root project, and pulls in all projects which have a reference to the root, as well as all of its own dependencies.
 *   [oblitum/Interception](https://github.com/oblitum/Interception) - The Interception API aims to build a portable programming interface that allows one to intercept and control a range of input devices.
 *   [ermig1979/AntiDupl](https://github.com/ermig1979/AntiDupl) - A program to search similar and defect pictures on the disk